wchristian/perl5_wiki/Perl-7,-XS-and-Devel::PPPort.md

 ```
 [read more from cpan/Scalar-List-Utils/ListUtil.xs](https://github.com/Perl/perl5/blob/e4543a2055aeeb5ef42eb7a84fae20b71643c972/cpan/Scalar-List-Utils/ListUtil.xs#L137)

-The check above is incomplete as it's missing a check on `PERL_REVISION` which is assume to stay at 5 forever.
+The check is incomplete.
+It is missing a check on `PERL_REVISION`.
+This code assumes Perl will never exceed version 5.

 ## Exploring solutions